 Typically 24 hours from the time samples reach the lab.
 Friday samples usually return Monday, and shipping delays can occasionally extend that.

-See the Sample Mold Report PDF on this page.
-It includes spore counts, an indoor-versus-outdoor comparison, and a Mold Glossary explaining each genus.
+The Certificate of Mold Analysis includes spore counts, an indoor-versus-outdoor comparison, and a Mold Glossary explaining each genus identified.
+Reach out and we can share a sample report.

 When the inspection comes back clean, RWS Warranty provides 90 days of new-visible-mold removal coverage up to $3,000 with a $300 deductible.
-Full terms in the linked PDF.
+See the callout above for full details.

 Yes.
 The add-on covers two indoor air samples plus the outdoor control and is the most economical way to include it.